Stormwater / Drainage System Information : Stormwater Management Program

 The Environmental Protection Agency (EPA) Stormwater Phase II Final Rule was publicized in 1999 under the Clean Water Act (CWA).
 Phase II Final Rule requires NPDES permit coverage for stormwater discharges from certain regulated small Municipal Separate Storm Sewer System (MS4) (designated entities between 10,000 and 100,000 people or entities located in an urbanized area) and construction activity disturbing more than one acre of land.
 Under this rule, the EPA requires that operators of small MS4s develop, implement, and enforce a Stormwater Management Program (SWMP) limiting the discharge of pollutants “to the maximum extent practical” to any waters of the United States.

 In Texas, the EPA delegated full authority to issue permits for the Texas Pollutant Discharge Elimination System (TPDES) program to the Texas Commission on Environmental Quality (TCEQ).
 On August 13, 2007, under the provisions of Section 402 of the CWA and Chapter 26 of the Texas Water Code, TCEQ issued the TPDES General Permit TXR040000 to discharge waste from small MS4s to waters of the United States.
 Based on the 2000 census from the U.S. Bureau of Census, Brushy Creek Municipal Utility Districts designated as a small MS4 located within an urbanized area eligible for coverage under the Phase II General Permit No. TXR040000.
-In 2008 the District submitted its Stormwater Management Plan (SWMP) to TCEQ.
+In 2008 the District submitted its Stormwater Management Program (SWMP) to TCEQ.
 This permit was for a period of five years and was approved on June 8, 2009.
-On June 6, 2014, the District submitted its Notice of Intent and Technical Application (Stormwater Management Program) for the subsequent five years.
-The permit was issued on December 22, 2014 and can be viewed here.
-Additional information on the requirements of the general permit is also available in the Fact Sheet and Executive Directors Preliminary Decision (PDF) on the general permit.
+In 2014, the District submitted its Stormwater Management Program to the TCEQ.
+The general permit was re-issued on Dec.
+22, 2014, and was good for five years.

 If you have any questions about this general permit, please contact j.miller@bcmud.org.